SoftwareSaturdays/2021-Fall-VueJS/README.md

 # Using this repository

 Each weekly lesson contains several demonstration programs and checkpoints.
 The files for the current week can be found in the 'master' branch.
 The files for past lessons can be found in the branch for that lesson number.
-For the intermediate track, add 2 to the week number to get the lesson number.

 # Contact